 Once the nerve-centre of Hitler’s Third Reich and later the frontline of the ideological battle that raged during the Cold War between East and West, Berlin stands as THE city of the 20th century.
 Following its reunification in 1990, it has become emblematic of the new, re-energised, Modern Germany.
 Dynamic, introspective & pulsing with change.

 Berlin’s preeminent ambassadors are the hundreds of professional tour guides who work throughout the year to introduce visitors to the major and minor milestones marking the city’s existence – the things that remain hidden in plain sight and the places off-the-beaten-track.

-Taking a guided tour of Berlin is rightly considered a must when visiting the city.
+Taking a guided tour is rightly considered a must when visiting Berlin.